 Fuck you, David.

-I bought a paper copy of Esquire today and I turned to page 26 (yes, that’s how many ads you must get through before reaching the editor’s note).
-There David Granger says that the “treasured assumption of the digirati” was that the digital revolution would cause the end of record labels, book publishers, and movie studios.
+I bought a paper copy of Esquire today and I turned to page 26 (yes, that’s how many ads I had to get through before reaching the editor’s note).
+There, David Granger writes that the “treasured assumption of the digirati” was that the digital revolution would cause the end of record labels, book publishers, and movie studios.
 “But it didn’t, ha!”